Snapchat Galaxy Order: What Do the Planets Mean in 2025?

 The closer a planet is to the Sun, the stronger your Snapchat bond with that person.

-How To View Your Snapchat Planet
+How to Check Your Snapchat Planet

 Are you interested in knowing your position in a friend’s solar system?
 Here’s how: